BattleOfPlassey/ministry-of-vocabulary/README.md

 ```

 ## Future Implementations
-1. User Authentication.
-2. Ability to update Mnemonics and Usage of words by users.
+1. Pagination in Dashboard component
+2. Role/Module Management
+3. More Secure API
-3. Incorporating more words, meaning and mnemonics.
+4. Adding more words, meaning and mneomonics on a daily basis.

 ## Overview